20% OFF PRIDE MONTH SALE! CLICK HERE!

 > 30 reading comprehension & reflection questions

-Three types of questions:
+> Three types of questions:

-- Short Response (complete sentences not required)
+• Short Response (complete sentences not required)

-- Complete Response (complete sentences required)
+• Complete Response (complete sentences required)

-- True/False
+• True/False

-reflective/no wrong answer style to encourage independent thinking and reflection.
+reflective/no wrong answer style to encourage independent thinking and reflection

-> Plotline graphic organizer
+> Plotline graphic organizer can be with any text

-ESSAY> A deep dive into specific differences between the characters' lives as described in the story, and as imagined by the reader.
+> A deep dive into specific differences between the characters' lives as described in the story, and as imagined by the reader.

-are meant to stimulate independent thinking and reflection to stimulate a closer look into one of the five provided topics.> Five topics for students to select from (e.g. Servitude vs. Privilege, Pride vs. Fear)
+> The essay topics are meant to stimulate independent thinking and reflection to stimulate a closer look into one of the five provided topics.

 > Graphic organizer for pre-planning